Harchytekt/progress-and-loading-shell/README.md

 - Loading animations with a rotating icon
 - Color-coded output for easy readability

+> For the progress bars to be correctly displayed, you'll need a font supporting the Unicode symbols from `EE00` to `EE15`, like [FiraCode v6](https://github.com/tonsky/FiraCode).

 ![Screenshot of the first progress bar](Screenshot.png)

 ## Usage